Roman Norfolk: Background

-Boudica's march
+Revolt

 Roman rule

 Following the defeat of Boudicca, the Romans imposed their own order on the region, with an administrative centre established at Venta Icenorum (near the present Caistor St. Edmund), a smaller town being built at Brampton and other settlements developed at river crossings or road junctions.
 The mostly rural population lived in scattered homesteads, villages or more affluent Roman villas.
 The level of the sea fell during Roman times and the swampy region to the west of Norfolk slowly dried.
 The land was then able to be converted into fertile farmland where sheep-rearing and salt production could be established.